 Remember, we picked up our VW Cree for just £6000.
 Most of the vans you’ll see here would fall into the £5K to £10K price range.

-If yours is here we hope you don’t mind us showing it!
-And if you’d like us to add a pic of your van, read on to find out how.
+Just to say that if your campervan or motorhome is here we hope you don’t mind us showing it!
+And if you’d like to add your van to our gallery just get in touch.

 To make it easier for you to view this page, we’ve added a table of contents below so you can go straight to the vans you’d like to see the most…

 - Van #1 – A 1991/92 Fiat-Talbot Elddis 300 – seen in Stowmarket, Suffolk

 - Van #2 – A Fiat/Talbot seen in Lavenham, Suffolk

 - Van #3 – A VW T4 ‘rat’ style, seen at Woolpit carboot sale, Suffolk

 - Van #4 – A 1978 T2 Red Cross ambulance, seen at ‘Alive and V-Dubbing’ Festival